DallasMorningNews/Jobs/README.md

 # DMN developers and data journalists

-We are a collection of developers, designers and data journalists writing code to save journalism and democracy in North Texas.
+We are a collection of developers, designers and data journalists doing great journalism through code and design.

 ## Want to join us?
 We've got seats open: